labbati/mysqlbinlog-to-json/README.md

 Using the `mysql-to-json` docker image you can look at the mysqlbinlog output in a pretty printed json format.

+This image is available form the docker hub https://hub.docker.com/r/labbati/mysql-to-json/.

 ## Examples

 Given a table: